-Then there is the question of content management.
+Then there is the question of digital signage content management.
 With a single screen, a DIY solution might seem fine.
-But when more than one screen comes into play, updating content starts getting tricky.
+But when more than one screen comes into play, keeping everything up to date starts getting tricky.
 And if we are talking about different locations, DIY solutions just don’t cut it.

 Some people opt for a Do-It-Yourself option.
 You can’t go wrong with a free solution, right?

 First, let’s make a distinction.
 There is the DIY Digital Signage internal project for up to 5-10 screens within a business.
 And then there are the DIY Digital Signage integrators that want to save money for projects in the scale of hundreds of displays.
 These are two completely different cases.
-But both are making a big mistake.
+But both are miscalculated.